misskonstruction/jbook/README.md

 <h3>Project Objectives:</h3>

-<ul>To master the use of React, Redux, and Typescript together
+To master the use of React, Redux, and Typescript together

 To build a complex and interesting app using a package-based architecture